Detecting the tidal heating with the generic extreme-mass-ratio inspirals: Introduction

-Note that the above analysis regarding the EMRI-based constraint on the reflectivity of ECOs only focus on the equatorial and circular orbits.
-However, the typical EMRI systems are the inclined and eccentric binary objects since they are birthed in the center of galaxies \cite{Berry:2019wgg}.
-In this paper, we plan to extend the assumption in the Ref. \cite{Datta:2019epe}, considering the generic EMRI orbits and presenting the more rigorous constraint on the tidal heating parameter with the \ac{FIM} rather than the mismatch.
-Firstly, assuming that external spacetime of the MCO with a reflective surface can be approximately described by Kerr BH or Schwarzschild BH, we will compute the parameterized fluxes near the surface in term of the analytic accurate flux formulas for the Kerr BH \cite{Sago:2015rpa} and for the Schwarzschild BH \cite{Munna:2020juq,Munna:2023vds}.
-Then the modified fluxes for the MCO can be embedded into the \texttt{FastEMRIWaveform} (\texttt{\texttt{few}}) model to generate the EMRI waveform rapidly.
+We will assume that the MCO of the EMRI has a reflective surface instead of a horizon and the external spacetime is approximately described by the Kerr metric or Schwarzschild metric.
+We will compute the parameterized fluxes near the surface in term of the analytic accurate flux formulas for the Kerr BH \cite{Sago:2015rpa} and for the Schwarzschild BH \cite{Munna:2020juq,Munna:2023vds}.
+Then the modified fluxes for the MCO can be embedded into a latest EMRI waveform model that can be used for data analysis, referred to as \texttt{FastEMRIWaveform} (\texttt{\texttt{FEW}}) \cite{Katz:2021yft} to generate the EMRI waveform rapidly.
 In order to evaluate the effect of tidal heating on the EMRI orbital phase and waveform, we will calculate dephasing and mismatch between waveforms from the ECO and Kerr or Schwarzschild BH.
-Finally, to assess the capability of LISA of detecting the tidal heating effect, we will place the constraint on the reflectivity using the \ac{FIM} method.
+Finally, to assess the capability of LISA for detecting the tidal heating effect, we will place the constraint on the reflectivity using the \ac{FIM} method.

 The arrangement of paper is formulated as follows.
 In Sec. \ref{Method}, we introduce the computation recipe of EMRI waveforms around the ECO and GW data analysis, including the spacetime of ECOs and the timelike geodesics in Sec. \ref{background}, the fluxes in Sec. \ref{fluxes}, the evolution scheme of orbital parameters under the adiabatic approximation in Sec. \ref{evolution} and the method of EMRI waveform data analysis in Sec. \ref{waveformanalysis}.
-In Sec. \ref{result}, we show the results of waveform comparison and the constraints on the reflectivity of the surface of the ECO using the EMRI waveforms produced by the \texttt{few} model.
+In Sec. \ref{result}, we show the results of waveform comparison and the constraints on the reflectivity of the surface of the ECO using the EMRI waveforms produced by the \texttt{FEW} model.
 Sec. \ref{result:spinning} presents the findings for the spinning ECO case, while Sec. \ref{result:non-spinning} focuses on the non-spinning ECO case.
 Finally, we present the conclusion in section \ref{Conclusion}.
 Throughout this paper, we use the geometric units $G=c=1$.